-Vents:
+Vents

-Another important part of this system is the vent pipes and vents that release air from the grey and Keep grain very placed to minimize the black water holding tanks.
+Another important part of this system is the vent pipes and vents that release air from the grey and black water holding tanks.
 On most models the exterior vent cap is attached to the roof and must be kept clear of obstructions to perform as intended.
-May lead to illness or personal injury.
-On some models, the vent pipe may be part of the presence of sewer gases.
-Sewer gases may be present when RV is connected to campground sewage hoolog.

-drainage system referred to as a "wet vent" (water flows downward as air flows upward in the same pipe).
+On some models, the vent pipe may be part of the drainage system referred to as a "wet vent" (water flows downward as air flows upward in the same pipe).

 Some models are equipped with a side vent system.
 On these models this label will be next to the termination valve.

 This label should not be removed from your recreation vehicle.
+Sewer gases may be present when RV is connected to campground sewage hookup